andyhomecode/clockweather/README.txt

 Andy's Amazing Weather Clock.
 2017 01 06

-The folder ascii is full of ascii art that the clock will display above the time and weather.
+#The folder ascii is full of ascii art that the clock will display above the time and weather.
 Randomly selected.
+The file asciiart.txt has all the ascii art in it, separated by <pagebreak>

 The command to run python3 and start it is in /home/pi/.bash_profile: clear